dotnet/source-build/Documentation/package-dependency-flow.md

 can take a dependency on the current version of Microsoft.CodeAnalysis from roslyn because roslyn builds before msbuild.
-Conversely, since roslyn builds before msbuild, roslyn cannot take a dependency on the current version of Microsoft.Build; it can only take a dependency on the previously released version.
+Conversely, since roslyn builds before msbuild, roslyn cannot take a dependency on the current version of Microsoft.Build; it can only take a dependency on a previously released version.

 ### Previous Source Built Packages